fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ![bash screenshot of ls showing build directory](../../images/3/27v.png)

-To make express show <i>static content</i>, the page <i>index.html</i> and the JavaScript, etc., it fetches, we need a built-in middleware from Express called [static](http://expressjs.com/en/starter/static-files.html).
+To make express show <i>static content</i>—the page <i>index.html</i> and the JavaScript, etc.—it fetches, we need a built-in middleware from Express called [static](http://expressjs.com/en/starter/static-files.html).

 When we add the following amidst the declarations of middlewares